How to Clean An Essential Oil Diffuser: Clean My Diffuser:

-At this time it's still important to wipe any excess residue from the sides of the reservoir.
-Use a cotton swab or microfiber cloth to do so, something soft and non-abrasive.
+Wipe any excess residue from the sides of the reservoir.
+In particular, use a cotton swab or microfiber cloth to do so.
+You’ll want something soft and non-abrasive.

 7. Clean the Chip

-Add some vinegar once again to a soft material, like a cotton swab preferably, and wipe off the ultrasonic mist chip. (if you are unsure what or where this is located, refer to your manufacturers instructions).
+Next, add some vinegar once again to a soft material, like a cotton swab, and wipe off the ultrasonic mist chip.

 8. Rinse & Dry

-Using clean water, rinse out the reservoir thoroughly, and then dry the inside of the chamber with a microfiber cloth.
+Using clean water (like distilled water), rinse out the reservoir thoroughly.
+Afterwards, dry the inside of the chamber with a microfiber cloth.

-The first step in cleaning your Atomizing essential oil diffuser is to turn it off and unplug it.
+Firstly, in cleaning your atomizing essential oil diffuser, turn it off.
+Power off and unplug it.

 (General Care & Cleaning)

-Because of the nature of the glass material, I like to remove the glass reservoir from the base of the diffuser and place it on something soft or an empty bucket, which will help with clean-up as well or the glass from falling over.
+Firstly, remove the glass reservoir from the base of the diffuser and place it on something soft.
+Alternately, you can place in an empty bucket.
+This will help with clean-up, or from the glass falling over.

-I like to use a dropper to add about 10-12 drops of rubbing alcohol to the glass reservoir, instead of just pouring it directly into the chamber, that way there is a little more control to how much you’re using.
+Use a dropper and add 10-12 drops of rubbing alcohol to the glass reservoir.
+Surely you could instead pour it directly into the chamber.
+However, this way there is a little more control to how much you’re using.

-Shake the reservoir gently to help break up any residue, or viscous build-up on the sides of the glass that may have accumulated from the oils.
+Next, shake the reservoir gently to help break up any residue, or build-up on the glass.
+Consequently, the longer you go between cleanings, the more residue can accumulate.

-Gently Swirl the alcohol in the glass reservoir to clean-up the sides.
-Depending on how long it’s been since your last clean and how regularly you use your diffuser, you may have to empty the alcohol and add a few more drops.
-Just rinse and repeat.
+Gently swirl the alcohol in the reservoir to clean the sides.
+Depending on how long it’s been since your last clean, and other various factors, you may have to empty the alcohol and add a few more drops.

-If you do this with each clean, there is no need to really try to wipe inside the glass, the alcohol and swishing action should do the trick for you.
+If you do this with each clean, there may be no need to wipe inside the glass, the alcohol and swishing action should do the trick.

-Sit your glass reservoir aside and let dry thoroughly before replacing it back to its base.
-Your ready to go!
+Last, sit your glass reservoir aside and let dry thoroughly before replacing it back to its base.

-(Unlike general cleaning, deep cleaning only needs to be performed 1/month)
+Deep cleaning only needs to be performed 1x/month

 Because with deep cleaning you’ll be using hot water (140-190F), make sure to take any safety precautions.

-I usually like to let the hot water sit for a while.
-There really is no set amount of time.
+There really is no set amount of time to allow to dwell.
 If you are consistent with this type of cleaning 1-2x/month and depending on how often you use your diffuser, it should only need to sit for roughly 20-30 minutes.